Last updated on August 30th, 2022

 Benefits of Peanuts for Diabetics

 Is peanut bad for diabetes?
 Adding peanuts as well as peanut butter to a diabetic diet is proven to be beneficial, particularly for people with type 2 diabetes.
 Peanuts are less costly as compared to other nuts, for example, walnuts.
-Thus, peanuts are a cost-friendly option.
-Also, if anybody wishes to save money but still yearns for the nutritional rewards.
+Thus, peanuts are cost-friendly options also if anybody is wishing to save money but still yearns for the nutritional rewards.

 A person with diabetes must always consider the glycemic content of the food products he or she consumes.
 Glycemic content depends upon how rapidly the body changes carbs into glucose or blood sugar.
 Peanuts have a GI score of 14, ranking under a low GI food.